ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 ---------------------------------------------
 The operational requirement test script ``opnReqTest`` in the ``tests`` directory can be used to run tests in place of ``rt.sh``.
 Given the name of a test, ``opnReqTest`` carries out a suite of test cases.
-Each test case addresses an aspect of the requirements new implementations should satisfy, which are shown in :numref:`Table %s <OperationalRequirement>`.
+Each test case addresses an aspect of the requirements that new operational implementations should satisfy.
+These requirements are shown in :numref:`Table %s <OperationalRequirement>`.
 For the following discussions on opnReqTest, the user should note the distinction between ``'test name'`` and ``'test case'``.
 Examples of test names are ``control``, ``cpld_control`` and ``regional_control`` which are all found in the ``tests/tests`` directory, whereas